L. Mahadevan: Education

 Mahadevan graduated from the Indian Institute of Technology, Madras, and then received an M.S. from the University of Texas at Austin, and an M.S. and Ph.D. from Stanford University in 1995.

 Career and research

 He started his independent career on the faculty at the Massachusetts Institute of Technology in 1996.
 In 2000, he was elected the inaugural Schlumberger Professor of Complex Physical Systems in the Department of Applied Mathematics and Theoretical Physics, and a professorial fellow of Trinity College, Cambridge, University of Cambridge, the first Indian to be appointed professor to the Faculty of Mathematics there.

 He has been at Harvard since 2003, where he served as the chair/co-chair of Applied Mathematics from 2016–2021.
-Since 2017, together with A. Mahadevan, he has been the faculty dean of Mather House, one of twelve residential houses (with ~400 students) at Harvard College.
+Since 2017, together with his wife Amala Mahadevan, he has been the faculty dean of Mather House, one of twelve residential houses (with ~400 students) at Harvard College.